oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 For more information on running Prometheus, visit: https://prometheus.io/
 ```

-Note that it will take a short while for the Prometheus service to start.
+Note that it will take a short while for the Prometheus service to start, but to speed this up we have disabled the use of persistent storage - of course in a production environment you would **not** do this !
 Check the dashboard and wait for the `prometheus-service` pod to be Ready or if you prefer the CLI `kubectl get pods -n monitoring`.

-## Task 4 accessing Prometheus
+## Task 4 Accessing Prometheus
 Let's go to the service web page

   1. In your web browser open up the following link (replace <External IP> with the IP for your Load balancer) - you may have to accept it as an unsafe page due to using a self-signed root certificate.